CJ-Mayes/SportsVizSunday/README.md

 Taking part is easy!
 All you need to do to submit your work is use the hashtag #SportsVizSunday on Twitter for one of the team to see it.
 We also have a repo tracking the different submissions and interactions with the team here [#SVS Tweet Tracker](https://github.com/CJ-Mayes/SportsVizSunday-Tracker)

+## How To Download

+We recognise not everyone wants to have a GitHub account nor want to learn how to check out or clone repositories.
+The easiest way to download a specific dataset is to navigate to the data folder

 <!-- HOW TO DOWNLOAD XLSX File -->

 <!-- TABLE OF CONTENTS -->